 January 1, 1991 – Caribbean Sea

 I shot out of bed and stood in the middle of the pitch black room with my heart racing.
 Where was I?
 What was happening?
 Oh yes.
-I signed up to work as a dialysis nurse on this nine-story cruise ship for the week, and my payment was a free cruise.
+I signed up to work as a dialysis nurse on this nine-story ship for the week with payment of a free cruise.
 I went to bed early because I took a Dramamine tablet for my motion sickness.
-I drowsily climbed back into bed to sleep until my alarm clock woke me at 5:30 a.m.
+I climbed back under my covers until my alarm clock woke me at 5:30 a.m.

 At 6 a.m.
-I joined my cabin mate, Laura, and Tess, two other dialysis nurses, in the dialysis room in the lowest level of the ship.
-The dialysis company had rolled on three dialysis recliners and three ancient dialysis machines along with gallons of dialysis fluid.
-In addition to the fee for their cruise, nine patients had each paid the company $1200 to dialyze them three times during this week-long cruise so they could see some places outside the USA.
-Once they left the USA, Medicare no longer paid for their life-saving treatments.
-People with End Stage Renal Disease (ESRD) whose kidneys no longer cleaned their blood of toxins or removed fluids from their body needed 3-4 hours of dialysis three times weekly.
+I joined my cabin mate and two other nurses in the dialysis room in the lowest level of the ship.
+We looked at the three recliners and ancient dialysis machines along with gallons of dialysis fluid the company loaded on to the ship the day before.
+In addition to their cruise fee, nine patients had each paid the company $1200 to dialyze them three times so they could see some places outside the USA.
+Because their kidneys no longer worked, they needed these treatments to survive.
+When we were in ports, both patients and nurses saw the sights in Key West, Jamaica, Grand Cayman, and Cancun, Mexico over the next seven days.

-This is my first cruise.
-The seas are rolling, so I am suffering from motion sickness.
-I was blessed in reading Psalm 107:29-31: He calms the storm, so that its waves are still.
-Then they are glad because they are quiet; so He guides them to their desired haven.
-(NKJV) Yes, the Lord is in charge of the seas and this ship.
-I thank Him for this opportunity to meet new people, see new places, and relax in between dialysis sessions.
-Laura was on the ship last week also for Christmas and said it was so rough she had to go to the ship’s clinic to get a shot to stop her vomiting.
-She appears to have her sea legs now.
-Terra firma felt fantastic when Laura and I went ashore at the different ports.
+I thanked Him for the opportunity to meet new people, see new places, and relax in between dialysis sessions.
+One nurse who also cruised last week said the seas were so rough that she had to go to the ship’s clinic to get a shot to stop her vomiting.
+She had her sea legs now.
+Terra firma felt fantastic when I stepped ashore at the different ports.

 When I was in Israel several years ago, I gazed over the calm Mediterranean Sea and recalled the Apostle Paul’s shipwreck from the violent sea (Acts 27:14-44) and Jonah’s tempestuous voyage when he was thrown overboard (Jonah 1:15).
-God sometimes takes us through great storms in our life to teach us to rest and trust Him in the midst of the storm.
-In John 16:33 Jesus said, These things I have spoken unto you, that in Me ye might have peace.
+God sometimes takes us through great storms in our life to teach us to rest and trust Him in the midst of it.
+In John 16:33 Jesus said, These things I have spoken unto you, that in me ye might have peace.
 In the world ye shall have tribulation: but be of good cheer; I have overcome the world.”
-(KJV) I pray you will have a blessed New Year of looking unto Jesus and learning more of Him through the storms and the calm places in your life!
+(KJV) I pray you will have a blessed New Year of looking unto Jesus and learning more of Him both through the storms and the calm places in your life.